Asymmetries of Service: Interdependence and Synchronicity: Analysis and Decomposition of Univariate Marked Hawkes Clusters

 where in this mirrored case, the mark distribution is now $\mathsf{Borel}(\rho_\mathsf{1})$.
 By the same $e^{-x} \geq 1 - x$ inequality, we have

 Hence, $\lim_{\rho_\mathsf{1} \to 0}\PP{\bar \tau^\mathsf{2} > 0} \leq \rho < 1$. \Halmos\endproof

-While Lemma~\ref{rhoLemma} focuses only on simply showing whether the mean durations converge to 0 or a positive constant, one can see that the proof shows intuition on convergence of the random variables themselves.
-That is, intuitively, as $\rho_\mathsf{1}$ tends to 0, then the $\mathsf{Borel}(\rho_\mathsf{1})$ marks in the $\bar \tau^\mathsf{2}$ cluster should simply become 1 deterministically.
-In this case, the limiting cluster should be that of a one-sided, non-marked Hawkes cluster, as was studied in \citeta{daw2023conditional}.
+While Lemma~\ref{rhoLemma} focuses only on showing whether the mean durations converge to 0 or a positive constant, one can see that the proof shows intuition on convergence of the random variables themselves.
+That is, intuitively, as $\rho_\mathsf{1}$ tends to 0, then the $\mathsf{Borel}(\rho_\mathsf{1})$ marks in the $\bar \tau^\mathsf{2}$ cluster should simply each equal to one deterministically.
+In this case, the limiting cluster should be that of a one-sided, non-marked Hawkes cluster, as was studied in \citet{daw2023conditional}.